rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 system, and defined across a number of different libraries.
 The right headers will need to be included in the source code, and libraries linked to during linking.
-Whilst it's possible to include all headers and libraries in all executables this will result in bloated executables which will take up a lot more disk and memory, especially if you are doing static linking.
+Whilst it's possible to include all headers and libraries in all executables this will result in slower compile times, especially if you are doing static linking.
 When linking to the static (.a) libraries rather than the shared-object (.so) ones, the order the libraries appear in linking list can be important.
 See the